PAConv: Position Adaptive Convolution with Dynamic Kernel Assembling on Point Clouds: Related Work

 Another type of point convolutions associate weight matrices with pre-defined kernel points in 3D space~\cite{pcnn,convpoint,kpconv,interconv,3dgcn,seggcn}.
 However, the positions of kernels have crucial influence on the final performance~\cite{kpconv} and need to be specifically optimized for different datasets or backbone architectures.
 Besides, the above approaches~\cite{kpconv,interconv,seggcn} generate kernels through combining pre-defined kernels using hand-crafted rules which limit the model flexibility, leading to inferior performance~\cite{seggcn}.
 Different from them, our method adaptively combines weight matrices in a learn-able manner, which improves the capability of the operator to fit irregular point cloud data.

-{\textbf{Dynamic and conditioned convolutions.}} Our work is also related to dynamic and conditional convolutions~\cite{dynamicfilter,dks,condconv}.
+{\textbf{Dynamic and conditioned convolutions.}} Our work is also related to dynamic and conditional convolutions~\cite{dynamicfilter,dks,condconv,lambda}.
 Brabandere \etal~\cite{dynamicfilter} propose to dynamically generate position-specific filters on pixel inputs.
-In \cite{dks}, through learning the offsets on kernel coordinates, the original kernel space is deformed to adapt to different scales of objects.
-Further, CondConv~\cite{condconv} generates the convolution kernel by combining several filters through a routing function that outputs the coefficients for filter combination, which is similar with our dynamic kernel assembly.
+In \cite{dks}, through learning the offsets on kernel coordinates, the kernel space is deformed to adapt to different scales of objects.
+Recently, Bello~\cite{lambda} proposes to model the interactions between a query and context through a lambda function learned from both content and positional relations.
+CondConv~\cite{condconv} generates the convolution kernel by combining several filters through a routing function that outputs the coefficients for filter combination, which is similar with our dynamic kernel assembly.
 Yet, the predicted kernels in CondConv~\cite{condconv} are not position-adaptive, while the unstructured point clouds require the weights that adapt to different point locations.